iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/selling/buyProtectedData.md

 `number | undefined`

-Collection token id to which you'd like to transfer the ownership of the protected data.
+Collection ID to which you'd like to transfer the ownership of the protected data.
-The Data Sharing smart-contract will still be the technical owner of the protected data, but you'll still fully own it as you own the collection to which it'll transferred.
+The Data Sharing smart-contract will still be the technical owner of the protected data, but you'll fully own it as you own the collection to which it'll transferred.

 ```js
 const { txHash } = await dataProtectorSharing.buyProtectedData({